Eccentricity constraints disfavor single-single capture in nuclear star clusters as the origin of all LIGO-Virgo-KAGRA binary black holes: Introduction

-In this paper, we present the analysis of the 85 confidently detected BBH signals from O4a using an eccentric waveform model.
-In Section \ref{sec:methods} we summarize the waveform models and parameter estimation techniques used.
-In Section \ref{sec:results} we present the posterior distributions and Bayes factors for the 85 events.
+In this paper, we present the analysis of the 84 confidently detected BBH signals from O4a using an eccentric waveform model.
+In Section \ref{sec:past_work}, we recap related work.
+In Section \ref{sec:methods}, we summarize the waveform models and parameter estimation techniques used.
+In Section \ref{sec:results}, we present the posterior distributions and Bayes factors for 84 events analyzed in O4a.
 We conclude that while there are several events which have positive Bayes factors for eccentricity, no event reaches a high enough significance level to claim a robust discovery.
 In this section we also show the importance of glitch mitigation of these events and highlight the effect on the event GW190701 from the third observing run (O3) of the LVK collaboration.
-In Section \ref{sec:astro_implications}, we show how combining eccentricity constraints across events disfavors nuclear star clusters as the dominant source of single-single captures.
+In Section \ref{sec:eccentricity_distribution} we describe the distribution of eccentricities from single-single GW captures.
+In Section \ref{sec:selection_function} we outline a method for including selection effects semi-analytically when the signal model differs from the template bank model.
+In Section \ref{sec:astro_implications}, we use the results from Sections \ref{sec:results}, \ref{sec:eccentricity_distribution} and \ref{sec:selection_function} to perform a full population inference, jointly inferring the mass, spin, redshift, and eccentricity distributions of the population.
+We show that combining eccentricity constraints across events disfavors nuclear star clusters as the dominant source of single-single captures.
 In Section \ref{sec:discussion} we summarize our findings and discuss future work.